5000K/5000blogs/README.md

 # <img src="./template/icon.png" width="64"/> 5000blogs

 > !
-5000blogs is in active testing and development.
-API and features aren't stable yet.
+5000blogs is mostly stable regarding API and features.
+All file operations are exclusively read-only, so the risks are minimal.
+But it is beta software, so it should not be used if 100% uptime needs to be guaranteed.

 ## About
 5000blogs is a lightweight platform for blogging and publishing markdown files.